What Is a Good APR for a Car Loan?

 If you’re wondering how to get a good APR for your auto loan, car insurance comparison and loan refinancing app Jerry has the answers.

 Not only that—Jerry can help you save on your car loan.
 This intelligent, AI-based app is the fastest, most accurate way to comparison shop for loan options—and you won’t have to spend time making calls.
-(And bonus—it’s totally free to use!)
+(And bonus—it's free to find and compare quotes!)

 What impacts an APR for car loans?